The Goa Connection – Chapter 5

 Katie turned to the page.
 “It’s my mother!”
 After a pause, she said, “I have to contact her.
 She must be in a terrible state, not knowing why I haven’t been in touch for so long.”

 Inger offered, “You can use my phone, but there isn’t much credit left I’m afraid.
 The signal is lousy around here.
 I’ll check.”
-She looked at the indicator on her mobile and shook her head.
+She looked at the indicator and shook her head.
 “Nothing.
-But sometimes it works by climbing that hill.”
+But sometimes you can get a signal by climbing that hill.”
 Inger pointed to a steep path leading up to a viewpoint.
 “Go on, give it a go.”
 She passed the phone to Katie.

 “Thank you.”
-Katie placed the phone and passport in the canvas bag, stood and headed for the path.
+Katie placed the phone and passport in the canvas bag and headed for the path.

 “Good luck.
 I hope you get through to your mother,” Inger called after her.